West

 Empty column

-The state energy code offer builders incentives in the permitting process for choosing electric heat pumps instead of natural gas furnaces.
+The state energy code offers builders incentives in the permitting process for choosing electric heat pumps instead of natural gas furnaces.

 Buildings and Efficiency